JeyHightower/Harmonic-Universe/docs/frontend/architecture/module-boundaries.md

 ### Features
 - Each feature is self-contained
-- Exports only through public interface (index.ts)
+- Exports only through public interface (index.js)
 - No direct imports between features

 ### Common Components